DataRaptor/drift-discord/README.md

 ## Notes

-- The final working and stable prototype after the 8 hours of time allocated can be found on commit hash: `3c7272f`.
+- The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.

-- Subsequent commits are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.
+- CHORE commits after `3c7272f` are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).